kylln20/WRO_FE_2023-24/README.md

     turn the wheels straight and stop the car
 ```

-The car stops once the area of the wall detected in the middle is large enough, using the same ROI that detects the orange/blue lines.
+The car stops once the area of the wall detected in the middle is large enough, using the same region of interest (ROI) that detects the orange/blue lines.

 &nbsp;